ohirose/bcpd/README.md

 ### Downsampling

 - `-D [char,int,real]`: Changes the number of points.
 E.g., `-D'B,10000,0.08'`.
-  - 1st argument: One of the symbols: [X,Y,B,x,y,b]; x: target; y: source; b: both, upper: voxel grid, lower: inverse densty.
+  - 1st argument: One of the symbols: [X,Y,B,x,y,b]; x: target; y: source; b: both, upper: voxel grid, lower: inverse density.
   - 2nd argument: The number of points to be extracted by the downsampling.
   - 3rd argument: The parameter of a downsampling technique based on the inverse point distribution.